decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 There are two parties in a typical survey interaction.
 The first party, `requester`, issues the survey with its schemata and the second party, `responder`, responds with the answer-data.
 The parties must have already exchanged pairwise keys and created a connection.
 These keys can be used to encrypt and verify the response.
 When the response is received by the requestion, the requestor can know with a high level of certainty that it was sent by responder.

 In this tutorial Alice (the `requester`) initiates the interaction, Alice creates the survey and sends it to Bob.
-The survey includes the questions, ui, initial data and i18n data, which can optionally be signed [check with @Jorge] for non-repudiability.
+The survey includes the questions, ui, initial data and i18n data.

-In this tutorial Bob (the `responder`) receives the request and must respond to the survey (or decline it, which is not an answer) by encrypting either the positive or the negative response_code (signing both is invalid).
+In this tutorial, Bob (the `responder`) receives the request and must respond to the survey (or decline it).

 ### States

-This protocol follows the request-response protocol style, and only requires the simple state of producing a conversational message and waiting for a response.
+This protocol follows the request-response protocol style and only requires the simple state of producing a conversational message and waiting for a response.

 The `abandoned` and `completed` states are terminal states and there is no expectation that the protocol can be continued after reaching those states.

-Either party may send a problem-report message earlier in the flow to terminate the protocol before its normal conclusion.[check with @Jorge]
+Either party may send a problem-report message earlier in the flow to terminate the protocol before its normal conclusion.

 #### States for Requester